PaulKinlan/paul.kinlan.me/content/en/2019-04-15-debugging-web-pages-on-the-nokia-8110-with-kaios-using-chrome-os.markdown

 Make sure that you are using at least Chrome OS m75 (currently dev channel as of April 15th), then:

-1. Ensure that you have Crostini USB support enabled - <a href="chrome://flags/#crostini-usb-support">chrome://flags/#crostini-usb-support</a>
+1. Ensure that you have Crostini USB support enabled - [chrome://flags/#crostini-usb-support](chrome://flags/#crostini-usb-support)
 1. Open up the terminal in crostini
 1. `sudo apt-get install usbutils udev` - You need to make sure that you have the USB tools installed.
 1. `lsusb` - You should now see your connected device, if this doesn't work there might be another issue.